When Inflation Undermines Trust: Crypto Adoption in the Global South Reveals a Failing Financial System

 The Gaps in the Global Financial Architecture

+Inflation is not always solely a domestic failure.
+Tight monetary policy in the Global North can strengthen the dollar and transmit the inflation pressure outward to weak economies in the Global South.
 In environments where inflation remains high and economic policy appears inconsistent, public trust in government institutions weakens.
 The decentralized nature of crypto becomes appealing not because it is revolutionary, but because it cannot be easily frozen or arbitrarily controlled by domestic authorities.

 The Risks Behind the Escape